jfreeze/gce-freebsd/README.md

 ## Create a GCE Project

+If you don't already have a [Google Compute Engine](https://cloud.google.com/compute) account, you will need to get one.
+I originally started these scripts for [AWS](https://aws.amazon.com), but switched to GCE because of their better (read faster) network, and scaling to faster CPU's with more RAM was more economical.

-If you don't already have a project, you will need to create a project to run your Google Compute Engine VM's under.
+Once in GCE, you will need to create a project to run your Google Compute Engine VM's under, if you don't already have one.
 Google allows up to five projects.

-This is a seldom done task and is easy enough to do that I am not providing and console oriented way of creating a project.
+Since this is a seldom done task and is easy enough to do, I am not providing and console oriented way of creating a project.

 Simply open up your [GCE console](https://console.cloud.google.com/iam-admin/iam/) in a web browser, click the three horizontal bars (the hamburger menu) in the upper left of the page, select <code>IAM &amp; Admin</code>, then click on
 <code>All Projects</code>.
 You should see a <code>+ CREATE PROJECT</code>
-link to create a new project.
+link in the top center of the page to create a new project.

 ## Creating the VM Network

-Delete the default network (if new project)
+I prefer a customized a network so I don't have unused firewall rules in it and I like GCE's target tags that allow firewall rules to be applied to selected machines only.
+For this reason, I delete the default network and firewall rules on new projects.

 	  # delete default firewall rules
 	  ./gcloud-compute-firewall-rules-delete.sh elixirconf

 	  # delete default network
 	  gcloud compute networks delete "default" \
   		--project elixirconf

 Create a Network